adbar/courlan/README.rst

    - Validation
    - Canonicalization/Normalization
    - Sampling
-- Command-line interface (CLI) and Python tool
+- Usable with Python or on the command-line

 **Let the coURLan fish out juicy bits for you!**